franzmohr/bvartools/README.md

 Overview
 --------

 The package `bvartools` implements some common functions used for Bayesian inference for mulitvariate time series models.
-It should give researchers maximum freedom in setting up a Gibbs sampler in R and keep calculation time limited at the same time.
+It should give researchers maximum freedom in setting up an MCMC algorithm in R and keep calculation time limited at the same time.
 This is achieved by implementing posterior simulation functions in C++.
 Its main features are

--   Posterior simulation functions, which are written in C++ for faster calculation
+-   Posterior simulation functions, which are written in C++ for faster computation
 -   The `bvar` and `bvec` function collects the output of a Gibbs sampler in standardised objects, which can be used for further analyses
 -   Further functions such as `predict`, `irf`, `fevd` for forecasting, impulse response analysis and forecast error variance decomposition, respectively.